 Newspapers & Periodicals

 I have had articles published in a number of newspapers and periodicals, including the Daily Telegraph, World of Interiors, the Daily Mail and the British Art Journal.
-In addition, I have written three books and there are two more in the pipeline (see books).

 I have written on country house collections, commissioning modern art, portraits, garden buildings, follies, London clubs, contemporary architecture, environmental issues relating to historic houses, as well as exhibitions at major art galleries.
 The latter include Lucian Freud at the Tate, William Nicholson at the Royal Academy, Pompeo Batoni at the National Gallery.